Particular/docs.particular.net/transports/upgrades/asb-9to9.1.md

  ---

-## Migrating from Endpoint-Oriented to Forwarding topology
+## Migrating from endpoint-oriented topology to forwarding topology

-Customers willing to migrate to the new Azure Service Bus Transport and currently using Endpoint-Oriented topology are required to first migrate off Endpoint-Oriented topology to Forwarding topology.
-Migration is a side-by-side migration and steps are described in [Migration](/transports/azure-service-bus/legacy/migration.md) article.
+Before migrating to the new Azure Service Bus transport, a system using the endpoint-oriented topology must be migrated to the forwarding topology.
+Migration works side-by-side and the steps are described in the [migration documentation](/transports/azure-service-bus/legacy/migration.md).